nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 #### Step 2: Expand the partition

-Using a software like `gparted`, expand the rootfs partition so it fills up the whole SD card.
+Using software like `gparted`, expand the rootfs partition so it fills up the whole SD card.
 You can now plug in the SD card in the Pi and start it.

 #### Step 3: Configuration

 Follow steps 3 and 9 as if you were installing the Pi from scratch.
 The default password is `lifespan2018`.

-If you want to SSH in the Rasberry Pi without having to use a computer screen to figure out the IP address, please note that the IP address written to a file located in the home directory (`/home/pi/ip.txt`) every minute.
-Just plug-in the Pi, wait a little and get the IP address by plugging it the SD card to another compute.
+If you want to SSH in the Rasberry Pi without having to use a computer screen to figure out the IP address, please note that the IP address is written to a file located in the home directory (`/home/pi/ip.txt`) every minute.
+Just plug in the Pi, wait a little and get the IP address by plugging it into the SD card to another computer.

 Finally, think of updating the lifespan machine code before you run it the first time and then from time to time.
 Instructions are provided in the corresponding section.